 BOSSI maintains a register of surveyors as required under Section 15 of the Surveying and Spatial Information Act 2002.
-During the reporting period BOSSI migrated the register to the Government Licensing System (GLS) platform.
-This aligned the register with other NSW Government licensing registers.
-In addition to making the public version of the register easier to search, GLS also allows surveyors to undertake transactions via the Service NSW (OneGov) platform.
-This reform has replaced numerous paper-based processes with a streamlined digital workflow and reporting.
+During the reporting period BOSSI continued to undertake enhancements to the NSW Register of Surveyors following migration to the Government Licensing System (GLS) platform in March 2020.
+The continued review and enhancement of the register has further reinforced the Board's commitment to improve efficiency, customer service and interaction with the public, reduce red-tape and provide for streamlined digital workflows and reporting outcomes.